Abban/Breda-Blocker/README.md

 Breda-Blocker
 =============

-Hide Breda O'Brien and John Waters from the Irish Times Website
+Chrome extension to hide Breda O'Brien and John Waters from the Irish Times Website